 Because more and more vacationers and weekend travelers are coming to this popular spot, there seems to be something new each time my wife and I visit that makes it even better.
 More attractions, more accommodations, more restaurants, more activities, more souvenir and gift shops.

 Where is the Alabama Gulf Coast?

 Of the nearly sixty miles between the Mississippi and Florida state lines, there are only thirty-two miles of beaches on Alabama’s Gulf Coast.
-But for that short distance, there are many activities to occupy your time in Gulf Shores and Orange Beach, the major cities on the Gulf Coast.
+But for that short distance, there are many activities to occupy your time in Gulf Shores (visitor website) and Orange Beach, the major cities on the Gulf Coast.

 Relaxing on the peaceful beaches is one of our favorite things to do and seems to be the most popular.
 Aside from beaches accessible only from large gulf-side condominiums and private houses, many of which are available for vacation rental, there are also many public access points.

 Do you enjoy road trips as much as we do?
 Be sure to subscribe to our road trip newsletter!

 Best places to stay on the Alabama Coast

 My wife Dorothy and I usually either book an ocean side condominium or one of the popular motel chains that is situated on the beach.

 The last time we went to Orange Beach, we stayed at the Hampton Inn.
 The advantage to a motel rather than a condo is that the motel usually has a good breakfast included.